AhmedEFRMElwazery/AhmedEFRMElwazery/README.md

 I am open to collaborate on software projects, in particular those pertaining to water 💧 agriculture 🌾 and the environment 🍀 and the cross-section between two or more of them.

-💾 I am currently developing my own personal projects on those aforementioned themes as well.
+I am currently developing my own personal projects 💾 on those aforementioned themes as well.

-💬 Feel free to reach out and ask me about anything that has to do with those abovementioned themes and skillsets.
+Feel free to reach out and ask 💬 about anything that has to do with those abovementioned themes and skillsets.